carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 The conference is organised by the [Software Sustainability Institute (SSI)](https://software.ac.uk) and hosted at [The Studio Manchester](http://studiovenues.co.uk/venues/manchester) on 25th and 26th of June.
 On 27th June the workshop will take place in the [Kilburn Building](http://www.cs.manchester.ac.uk/about-us/find-us/) at the School of Computer Science (University of Manchester).

 When you arrive at The Studio Manchester, you can locate the registration/information desk at the conference site.
 Please collect your name tag and relevant information at the desk, which will give you access to the lecture hall and breakout rooms.
 Please take a look at this [site map](link of the sitemap) to locate different rooms at the venue.
 Do not hesitate to reach out to the organisers during the conference for any query or concern.
-The designated Welcome Team of organisers and volunteers could be recognized by their T-shirts who will be very happy to provide you with any additional support and address any query you may have.
+The designated Welcome Team of organisers and volunteers could be recognized by their T-shirts (with CCMcr2019 logo) who will be very happy to provide you with any additional support and address any query you may have.
 The locations are wheelchair accessible and the access guides are available [here](https://www.accessable.co.uk/organisations/the-university-of-manchester/).

 #### Accommodation

 We have listed all the [accommodation options](https://software.ac.uk/ccmcr19/accommodation) on the conference page.
-You must make sure that you have made arrangements for your accommodation.
-For example, you can use one of these providers: [Airbnb](https://www.airbnb.com/s/Manchester--NH/homes?adults=1&children=0&checkin=2019-06-24&checkout=2019-06-28&place_id=ChIJo2xmaNZO4okReXE1H0YyBGs&refinement_paths%5B%5D=%2Fhomes&allow_override%5B%5D=&s_tag=gZMo7cbp), [booking.com](https://bit.ly/2X6hgFT), [hotels.com](https://www.hotels.com/search.do?resolved-location=CITY%3A544578%3AUNKNOWN%3AUNKNOWN&destination-id=544578&q-destination=Manchester,%20England,%20United%20Kingdom&q-check-in=2019-06-24&q-check-out=2019-06-28&q-rooms=1&q-room-0-adults=1&q-room-0-children=0).
+Please make sure that you have made arrangements for your accommodation.
+You can also use one of these services: [Airbnb](https://www.airbnb.com/s/Manchester--NH/homes?adults=1&children=0&checkin=2019-06-24&checkout=2019-06-28&place_id=ChIJo2xmaNZO4okReXE1H0YyBGs&refinement_paths%5B%5D=%2Fhomes&allow_override%5B%5D=&s_tag=gZMo7cbp), [booking.com](https://bit.ly/2X6hgFT), [hotels.com](https://www.hotels.com/search.do?resolved-location=CITY%3A544578%3AUNKNOWN%3AUNKNOWN&destination-id=544578&q-destination=Manchester,%20England,%20United%20Kingdom&q-check-in=2019-06-24&q-check-out=2019-06-28&q-rooms=1&q-room-0-adults=1&q-room-0-children=0).
 The corresponding accommodation provider will give you the required information related to accessibility and availability.

 #### Allies